sspanak/tt9/docs/user-manual.md

 Source code and documentation are available on Github: [https://github.com/sspanak/tt9](https://github.com/sspanak/tt9).

 ## Initial Setup
-- Enable the IME in Android settings.
+- Go to Android Settings → System → Languages → Keyboards.
+- Add Traditional T9 IME.

+With the default settings, it is only possible to type in 123 and ABC modes.
+In order to enable the Predictive mode, you must also do the following:

+- Open TT9 preferences.
-- Open the IME configuration and select the desired languages.
+- Select the desired languages.
 - Load the dictionaries.

-_If you don't do the above, nothing will happen when you press keys on your phone._
+_If you don't do the above, nothing will happen when you try to type in Predictive mode._

 ## Hotkeys
 #### D-pad Up (↑):